What are the day to day tasks, outside of FirstGEN programming?

 Yes, as long as you are enrolled at the time you submit your application materials.

 A parent has a two-year associate degree, am I eligible?

 Include this information in your application, the Selection Committee will make certain decisions on a case by case basis.

 What is the timeline for applications?

 Applications for summer 2019 are accepted through February 8, 2019.
-Up to six fellows will be selected anywhere from February to April of 2019.
+Up to six fellows will be selected by April 2019.
 Ten-week summer fellowships will commence approximately during the first week of June 2019.
 The exact start date will be finalized after the 2019 FirstGEN Fellows are selected.